 That’s still the most commonly used caching pattern.
 Whenever you do a query to your database, you store the result dataset in cache.
-As cache key you take a hashed version of your query.
+A hashed version of your query is the cache key.
+The next time you run the query, you first check if it is already in the cache.
 The next time you run the query, you check at first the cache if there is already a result.
 This pattern has several issues.
 The main issue is the expiration.
 It is hard to delete a cached result when you cache a complex query (who has not?).
 When one piece of data changes (for example a table cell) you need to delete all cached queries who may include that table cell.
 You get the point?

 #2 - Cached Objects

-And the best: it makes asynchronous processing possible!
+And the best part: it makes asynchronous processing possible!
 Just imagine an army of worker servers who assemble your objects for you!
 The application just consumes the latest cached object and nearly never touches the databases anymore!

 Some ideas of objects to cache: